Tourists injured, missing in eruption of New Zealand volcano

 White Island is northeast of the town of Tauranga on North Island, one of New Zealand’s two main islands.
 Police were asking people to avoid areas on the North Island that were close to the eruption, including the Whakatane Heads and Muriwai Drive areas.

-GeoNet says it is New Zealand’s most active cone volcano and about 70 percent of the volcano is under the sea.
+GeoNet said it is New Zealand’s most active cone volcano and about 70% of the volcano is under the sea.

 The remains of buildings from another mining enterprise in the 1920s are now a tourist attraction, according to GeoNet.